The Holy Spirit or my conscience?

 Eternal life is a gift from God- (Romans 6:23).
 It is the guaranteed assurance that other faiths don’t have and can’t give you.

-Eternal life is therefore more than just life after death.
+Eternal life is, therefore, more than just life after death.
 It is a brand new life in Jesus Christ.
 It is knowing your God.-(John 17:3).

 John 3:36 says, “He that believeth on the Son hath everlasting life: and he that believeth not the Son shall not see life, but the wrath of God abideth on him.”

-Aside from being denied life, verse 36 of John chapter 3 says the wrath of God abides with those who refuse to believe in Jesus Christ. .
+Aside from being denied life, verse 36 of John chapter 3 says the wrath of God abides with those who refuse to believe in Jesus Christ.

 This is what makes eternal life a relationship between God and man.
 John confirms that eternal life is not a thing or a theory but a relationship with a Personality- (1 John 1:1, 2, 3).

-Salvation entitles you to live in heaven someday but that does not mean sitting idle and waiting for that day.
+Salvation entitles you to live in heaven someday, but that does not mean sitting idle and waiting for that day.

-I recommend you watch “ETERNAL LIFE” and the “THE NEW YOU IN CHRIST” by Patrick E Quainoo on our YouTube Channel.
+I recommend you watch “ETERNAL LIFE” and “THE NEW YOU IN CHRIST” by Patrick E Quainoo on our YouTube Channel.

 https://www.youtube.com/watch?v=IPiXV8Jp2DM